 We sipped on the beer, people watched and surfed the internet with free WiFi in the comfortable cafe.

 After the relaxing break, we ambled back to our room at the Kimpton Triton.
 We stopped in shops along the way and checked out the local goods.
-Daryl tried on funky glasses at Fine Arts Optical, a shop with an extensive collection of new and vintage glasses.
+Daryl even tried on funky glasses during one of our stops.

 We eventually arrived back at the hotel ready for a rest before our late dinner reservation at Mason Pacific.
 It’s a good thing that we had worn comfortable shoes since we ended up walking about ten miles.
 Mission complete!

 Daryl & Mindi Hirsch

 Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on their website 2foodtrippers.
 Since launching the site in 2012, they’ve traveled to over 40 countries in their quest to bring readers a unique taste of the world.